.dll

 To convert a .dll file to another format, you can:

 1. Use compatible software: Many programs that open .dll files also allow saving or exporting to different formats.
-For example, you might try using Windows Operating System (inherently) or Not directly applicable, macOS uses DYLIB files instead.
-However, tools like Wine can potentially load some DLLs..
+For example, you might try using Windows Operating System or Not natively supported (requires compatibility layers like Wine or CrossOver).

 2. Try online conversion services: Websites like Zamzar, CloudConvert, or Online-Convert can transform files between formats without installing software.

-3. Convert to recommended alternatives: For .dll files, consider converting to .SO (Shared Object - Linux), .DYLIB (Dynamic Library - macOS), .LIB (Static Library) for better compatibility.
+3. Convert to recommended alternatives: For .dll files, consider converting to .EXE, .SO, .DYLIB for better compatibility.

 4. Specialized conversion tools: Search for ".dll converter" to find tools specifically designed for this file type.